jupidev1586/jupidev1586/README.md

 </div>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.

 - :zap: In my free time, I play music with my Guitar.